Anonymisation of Applications

 Reducing the level of unconscious bias in the recruitment of professional services staff

-The anonymisation of applications for professional services roles is now live in the School's e-recruitment system!
-From 31 October 2019, the personal details of all applicants for professional services roles will be witheld at the shortlisting stage.
+The anonymisation of applications for professional services roles has been in place since October 2019 on the e-recruitment system.
+This means the personal details of all applicants for professional services roles are witheld at the shortlisting stage.
 This page details the guidance and support which is available to managers and staff about the anonymised process, as well as providing some of the historical and strategic context behind the anonymised applications project.

 Please contact hr.admin@lse.ac.uk if you have any queries.

-In addition, a number of step-by-step e-recruitment guides have been produced to guide managers through the stages of the recruitment process as it works under anonymised applications.
-These guides are available within the Step-by-step guides on this page
+Step-by-step e-recruitment guides to help managers through the stages of the recruitment process as it works under anonymised applications are available on this page

 Strategic context for anonymised applications

-Recent scrutiny of the School’s recruitment practices, in relation to supporting the equity and diversity framework, led senior stakeholders to make recommendations on how these practices can be improved.
-One of the key recommendations was the anonymisation of job applications for professional services recruitment.
+In 2018-19, scrutiny of the School’s recruitment practices, in relation to supporting the equity and diversity framework, led senior stakeholders to make recommendations on how these practices can be improved.
+One of the key recommendations was the anonymisation of job applications for profesional services recruitment.

 This change will demonstrate that employees at LSE can thrive, develop and succeed in the School based on their talent, regardless of ethnicity, gender, sexual orientation, or any other protected characteristic.
 The introduction of anonymised applications is also supportive of LSE 2030, in particular Priority 3: Develop LSE for everyone